 Online Shop Sales over Christmas

+While the office is closed, our online shop will remain open for business.
 However, as many of our volunteers will be on holidays, it may take longer than normal to service orders.
-We will endeavour to despatch shop orders within 5 business days.
+We will endeavour to dispatch shop orders within 5 business days.

 The Heysen Trail is closed over the Fire Danger Season